marcosbondel/marcosbondel/README.md

 **I'm Marcos Bonifasi**,
 dreamer and passionate about information technologies.

-Looking for something incredible to create :octocat:
-Un kinalero mas 👨‍🎓

 <!--
 **MarcosBonifasi/MarcosBonifasi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.